shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-publisher.md

 - **Enable Sell-side Page Capping**: Use this setting to limit the number of impressions that an individual brand can serve on a page in multi-tag auctions using **Sell-Side Page Caps**.

     > [!IMPORTANT]
-    > This feature is not available to clients by default; for more information, please speak with your Xandr representative.
+    > This feature is not available to clients by default; for more information, please speak with your Microsoft Advertising representative.

 - **Reporting Labels**: Enter the name of an internal **Salesperson** or an **Account Manager** (or both) responsible for the publisher in order to report on performance in **Network Reporting**.